MDandekar/ML-UnsupervisedLearning/README.md

 # MLUnsupervisedLearning and DecisionTree
-From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually. - Kmeans Clustering
+From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually. - Kmeans Clustering and Decision Tree